CoryBorek/notes-md/stream-current.md

 # Current Notes
- - Not Live, so no notes!
+I'm not currently live, so no notes here!

+Stay tuned!